sadjadeb/qrCode_ticket/README.md

 ```

 \
-Rename sample_config to config and replace mock data with valid ones
+**Don't forget to rename sample_config to config and replace mock data with valid ones**

 Your Excel file must be formatted as follows: